 Said EL HAJI debuted in 2000 with [The Days of Shaytaan], which depicts the void between emigrant parents and their westernized children, and has since written many short stories, including "Little Hamid," which won the El Hizjra Literary Prize.
 In 2006 he published [Divine Demon], a fictionalized account of changing attitudes in The Netherlands’ multicultural society, and in 2011 [The Announcement], a historical novel about pre-Islamic Mecca.
 Since 2012 he publishes regularly in the Dutch newspaper De Volkskrant.
 His most recent work [Get Up and Live, Father] (2013) is a collection of personal essays about patriarchal culture; [The Brothers Haji] is a novel-in-progress.

 Alisa GANIEVA is a fiction writer and essayist from Dagestan (southern Russia), now based in Moscow.
 In 2009 she published Salam Dalgat! under a male pseudonym, winning the national Debut Prize.
-Her next novel appeared in the US in 2015 as The Mountain and The Wall; the most recent work, Bride and Groom, shortlisted for the 2015 Russian Booker, appeared in the US in 2017.
+Her next novel appeared in the US in 2015 as The Mountain and The Wall; the most recent, shortlisted for the 2015 Russian Booker, will come out in the US in 2018 as Bride and Groom.
 In 2015 The Guardian listed her among the “30 most talented young people living in Moscow.”
 Her stories, articles, and reviews are widely published, translated, and anthologized.

 Harris KHALIQUE is the author of eight poetry collections, including Between You and Your Love (2004), Ishq ki taqveem mein (2006) and Melay mein (2012), which won the 2013 UBL Literary Excellence Award for Urdu poetry.
 His poems have been anthologized internationally.
 His collection of essays, Crimson Papers: Reflections on Struggle, Suffering and Creativity in Pakistan, appeared in 2017.
 A campaigner for workers’, women’s, and minority rights in Pakistan and abroad, Khalique contributes regularly to national and international news publications.
 He lives in Islamabad.